 On March 11, 2016, The North Carolina Department of Health and Human Services sent a letter to The Carolina Center for Women3 indicating that deficiencies were found.
 By this time, Diamond Williams had been dead for nearly two months.
-A survey completed on 02/25/2016, found that some of the equipment at the abortion facility was unsanitary, risking transmission of infection through their use and that the abortion facility lacked required emergency back-up services in case of complications.
+A survey of the facility uncovered unsanitary equipment at the abortion facility, risking transmission of infection through their use and that the abortion facility lacked required emergency back-up services in case of complications.

 There is no mention in the letter or survey about what happened to Diamond Williams.
 At the very least, there should have been an inquiry as to why an abortion was performed on a young woman with the pre-existing condition diabetes mellitus, and a thorough investigation done.

 One reading of this Summary Statement of Deficiencies a year before Diamond Williams' death is enough be a cause for alarm because of minimal safety standards at the clinic and non-licensed staff.

 Many unanswered questions remain as to what caused Diamond Williams’ death by abortion.
 But when it comes to blood and money, don’t expect answers from the abortion industry or changes in their policies to keep women safe.